-This source of worry was pointed out in a recent New York Times article, Decoding Your Kid’s Friendship Drama.
+This source of worry was pointed out in a 2019 New York Times article, Decoding Your Kid’s Friendship Drama.
 With input from childhood mental health experts, it explains the developmental phases behind friendship issues and when parents should get involved.

 But one thing that will offer some parents reassurance is this: playing alone isn’t always a red flag, the article points out.

 “Any preschool director will tell you it’s not uncommon for one kid to be sitting off alone,” Katie Hurley, an author and child psychotherapist based in California told the NYT.
 “Some kids love loud and noisy play, some kids like puzzles and quiet play and digging in the sand alone.”

 6 stages of play

 What else should parents know about childhood play and how it progresses?
 Here’s a look at the six main stages of play, according to encourageplay.com.

 This type of “play” doesn’t look much like play.
 It describes the seemingly-random movements babies make.